Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 echo ${REDOC_URL}
 ```

 Click on the displayed URL and browse the documentation to understand how the API works.
+If you are having trouble to get it work, you can also download
+the OpenAPI schema in the `schemas/listingapi.yaml` file (from GitHub).

 ## Beginning development